datacamp-content-public/Application-Case-Study-Reporting-with-SQL/slides/chapter_1_1aa23bf745d47e81cece661cdc470bfc.md

 `@script`
 Real-world data is often messy, especially when dealing with strings.
-Since there are many different ways to format strings, it's important to understand how to clean them accordingly.
+Since there are many different ways to format strings, it's important to understand how to clean them correctly.

 ---